ricdodds/the-harmonic-series/README.md

 # The Harmonic Series at Lalalab

 In this repo is hosted the code used [La La Lab](https://imaginary.org/event/la-la-lab-the-mathematics-of-music-at-mains-in-heidelberg) exhibtion.
+This versions uses the [Looking Glass](https://lookingglassfactory.com/) standard size holographic screen.
+The main visualization is created using [three.js](https://threejs.org/) and the controllers were built using [Arduino](https://www.arduino.cc/)

 ## Looking Glass screen in Ubuntu 18.04